McIntireEvan/389Rfall18/week/2/writeup/README.md

 From his twitter profile, I found that he owns http://cornerstoneairlines.co and his email is kruegster@tutanota.com.
 I also found out he lives in Silver Spring, Maryland.

 3. http://142.93.118.186/.
-I found this by pinging the IP.
+I found this by pinging the http://cornerstoneairlines.co IP.

 4. Going to http://cornerstoneairlines.co/robots.txt reveals http://cornerstoneairlines.co/secret, and the Flag: CMSC389R-{fly_th3_sk1es_w1th_u5}

 5. http://142.93.117.193/ is the admin page, under contruction - found by just following a link.

-6. For the IP the admin page, I found it is hosted with DigitalOcean, and physically located in New Jersey.
+6. For the IP the admin page, I found it is hosted with DigitalOcean, and physically located in New Jersey (using an IP lookup website).

 7. It is running Ubuntu, with the Apache web server - going to any 404 page reveals this.